Main content

 Ruth Holdaway on Helen Rollason

-Ruth Holdaway - the former Chief Executive of Women in Sport - picks pioneering sports broadcaster Helen Rollason.
+Ruth Holdaway, the Chief Executive of Women in Sport [2013 to 2019] picks the sports broadcaster Helen Rollason who in 1990 became the first woman to present Grandstand.

-She kept her hand in with sport and made history in 1990 when she was appointed as the first female presenter of BBC TV’s flagship 'Grandstand'.
-Sport was largely a male-dominated world at the time and there were plenty both inside and outside the Corporation who would have happily have seen her fail.
+Helen Rollason [1956 – 1999] trained as a teacher, but after stints in community and local radio moved to the BBC to report for and later present ‘Newsround'.
+She kept her hand in with sport and made history in 1990 when she was appointed as the first female presenter of the BBC's flagship sports programme 'Grandstand'.
+Sport was largely a male-dominated world at the time and there were plenty, both inside and outside, the Corporation who would have happily have seen her fail.

 Producer: Toby Field